 From the employer side, however, paycards and direct deposit are relatively secure ways to pay employees – especially for those without a bank account, in the case of paycards.

 Employees tend to prefer direct deposit, but as a business owner or employer, you might want to ask your employees about their preferred payment method.
-Ask them what benefits (convenience, low fees, etc.) matter the most to them.
+Ask them what benefits, such as convenience and low fees, matter the most to them.
 As part of this conversation, be open about your findings.
 Gathering this data and input from employees will hopefully make your choice an obvious and easy one for all parties involved.

-Kayla Harrison contributed to the reporting and writing in this article.
+Linda Pophal and Kayla Harrison contributed to this article.